greg-randall/scrythe/README.md

 # Scrythe

 ## Overview

-This tool helps automate the process of scraping job listings from various job boards by intelligently detecting pagination and job listing patterns.
+This tool helps automate the process of scraping job listings from various job boards by intelligently detecting pagination and job listing patterns using OpenAI's GPT models.

 The name "Scrythe" is a bit of a combination between scrying, scythe, and scrape.